Overview

 When preparing your abstract and poster, please be sure to read the following points carefully and get your supervisor's final confirmation before submitting.
 Please be aware that you may be subject to restrictions in the contest's operations or be unable to publish your abstract due to legal violations or misconduct.

-If you made revision or corrections by the Judges during the document screening process, your revision will not be printed for the publication of the abstract collection.
-Your revision will be published in the PDF version released at the later date.
+If you made revision or corrections by the Judge instructions during the document reviewing process, your revision will not be printed for the publication of the abstract collection.
+Your revision will be published in the PDF version released later on the official website.

-- Submissions that do not involve natural science, such as social sciences or humanities, are not eligible for this contest and will not be judged.
+- Themes that do not involve science, such as social sciences or humanities, are outside the scope of this contest and will not be judged.

-- There is no longer an "Other" option in the subject category.
-You must select one subject that corresponds to the academic or technical field that you consider to be the most important and worthy of evaluation.
+- As of this year, there will be no "Other" option in the subject category, so applicants must select one subject that corresponds to the academic or technical field that they consider to be the most important and worthy of recognition in their research.

-- The process and raw data, including the results obtained during your experiment, should be kept in a laboratory notebook by your side to prevent any unintended accidents (to prevent suspicion of fabrication or falsification).
+- The process and raw data, including the results obtained during the experiment, should be kept in a laboratory notebook to protect against unintended accidents (to protect against suspicions of fabrication or falsification).

-- Acknowledge should be given to individuals and/or organizations (universities, research institutes, companies, etc.) who have supported your research, with a clear statemen of their contributions.
-This would also help to guarantee to a certain extent the value of your research and the quality of the results.
+- Individuals and organizations (universities, research institutes, companies, etc.) that have supported the research should be acknowledged, clearly stating the name and details of their support, which will also serve to guarantee to a certain extent the value of the project and the quality of the results.

-- If you use a sort of generative AI (such as Chat GPT, Gemini, Copilot… ) in your abstract or presentation, you must record clearly where and how you used it and save the prompt (instructions).
-There are no restrictions on using it to gather existing results or knowledge, but the development of the discussion and conclusions must be your own unique one.
-We may ask you questions where AI was used and how it was significant, during the review process.
+- If you have used generative AI (such as Chat GPT) in your abstract or presentation, it is recommended that you clearly state the location and method of use.
+There are no restrictions on using existing results or knowledge, but please note that the development of the discussion and conclusions must be original to the applicant.

-- Please comply with the laws and regulations of the country or region in which the experiment is conducted, and take the necessary procedures, especially for live organism experiments on humans or animals.
+- Comply with the laws and regulations of the country or region in which the experiment is conducted, and take the necessary procedures, especially for biological experiments involving humans or animals.

-- *) In addition to the consent of the research subjects who have been informed of the purpose of the research and how the results will be handled, the consent of the parents is also required if the subject is a minor.
-If personal information is included, the advanced parent's consent is necessary.
-Not only data that is made public in presentations, but also data that is held in hand as research data must be managed properly, especially in large-scale questionnaire surveys, even if it is not medical research.
+- *) In Japan, in addition to the consent of research subjects who have received an explanation of the purpose of the research and how the results will be handled, consent from the guardian is also required if the subject is a minor.
+If personal information is included, the guardian's consent should be obtained in advance, and care must be taken to comply with the Personal Information Protection Act.
+Care must be taken to ensure proper management of not only data that is made public in presentations, but also data that is held as research data, especially in large-scale questionnaire surveys, even if it is not medical research.

-- In addition to research misconduct such as fabrication, falsification, plagiarism, and duplicate submission, any violation of the laws, regulations, and directives of each country and region or any conduct that disrespects human dignity or the environment is discovered, the submissions may be revoked even after the contest has ended and the awards have been presented.
+Especially in experiments involving anticancer drugs, immunosuppressants, or human cancer-derived cell lines that cannot be denied potential viral infectivity or metastatic potential to humans, students may be asked what kind of safety training they received in advance and what safety protection measures they have taken. - In addition to research misconduct such as fabrication, falsification, plagiarism, and duplicate submission, if any violation of the laws and regulations of each country or any conduct that disrespects human dignity or the environment is discovered, the submission may be revoked even after the contest has ended and awards have been given.

 Guideline for Abstract